-- 1 In the encryption process, the forward cipher block operations can be performed in parallel.
-Moreover, the - 2 forward cipher functions can be applied to the counters prior to the availability of the plaintext data, if the - 3 corresponding counter block values can be determined.
+1 In the encryption process, the forward cipher block operations can be performed in parallel.
+Moreover, the

+2 forward cipher functions can be applied to the counters prior to the availability of the plaintext data, if the 3 corresponding counter block values can be determined.

-11.3.5.3 Decryption process
+4 11.2.5.311.3.5.3 Decryption process

-- 5 The decryption process applies the forward cipher function to each counter block, and the resulting output - 6 blocks are XOR-ed with the corresponding ciphertext blocks to recover the plaintext blocks (see Figure - 7 11-12).
+5 The decryption process applies the forward cipher function to each counter block, and the resulting output 6 blocks are XOR-ed with the corresponding ciphertext blocks to recover the plaintext blocks (see Figure 7 11-12).

-- 8 Similar to that in the encryption process, the first counter block in a message (Counter 1) is initialized to - 9 the value called Initialization Vector (IV).
-The IV value used for the decryption is calculated by the OLT - 10 and ONU decryption key activation process (see Figure 11-9).
-Every subsequent counter block associated - with the given message is constructed by incrementing the value of the previous counter block by 1. - 12 For a given encrypted message (i.e., an envelope), the IV and the subsequent counter block values applied - by the decryption process match the IV and the counter values that were previously applied by the - encryption process to encrypt the same message. - 15 If the envelope payload length is odd, the last block will only contain one EQ.
-In such case, the most - significant 64 bits of the last output block are used for the XOR operation and the remaining 64 least - significant bits of the last output block are discarded.
+8 Similarly to that in the encryption process, the first counter block in a message (Counter 1) is initialized to 9 the value called Initialization Vector (IV).
+The IV value used for the decryption is calculated by the OLT 10 and ONU decryption key activation process (see Figure 11-9).
+Every subsequent counter block associated 11 with the given message is constructed by incrementing the value of the provides counter block by 1

+11 with the given message is constructed by incrementing the value of the previous counter block by 1.

+For a given encrypted message (i.e., an envelope), the IV and the subsequent counter block values applied by the decryption process match the IV and the counter values that were previously applied by the encryption process to encrypt the same message.

+15 If the envelope payload length is odd, the last block will only contain one EQ.
+In such case, the most 16 significant 64 bits of the last output block are used for the XOR operation and the remaining 64 least 17 significant bits of the last output block are discarded.